lamark pixel

 • Make sure you are safe.
 Check to make sure you are not in the middle of the road and you are in a safe area.
 Make sure you are not bleeding, vomiting, or dizzy.

-• Do not move if you are in severe pain or there has been a spinal injury.
-If you are unable to get the negligent driver’s information, your accident injury accident attorney can request the police report for you with all driver’s and witness information.
+• Do not move if you are in severe pain or if there has been a spinal injury.
+If you are unable to get the negligent driver’s information, your accident injury attorney can request the police report for you with all driver’s and witness information.

 • Call 911.
 Documenting the accident is important.
 Police officers are regarded as unbiased third parties; the report from a police officer indicating the driver of the vehicle that hit you was negligent is excellent evidence for your case.
 When you call 911, make sure to give your name, the description, and license plate number of the vehicle that hit you and state you were hit while riding a motorcycle.